CPAM: Context-Preserving Adaptive Manipulation for Zero-Shot Real Image Editing

-Table~\ref{tab:comparison} presents the Mean Opinion Score (MOS) derived from the participants' ratings.
+Table~\ref{tab:comparison} presents the Mean Opinion Score (MOS) derived from the participants' ratings; and detailed ratings are shown in Fig.~\ref{fig:statistic_ratings}.
 The results demonstrate that our CPAM significantly outperforms the other methods across most metrics.
 Notably, CPAM received the highest ratings for object retention, background retention, and realism, indicating its superior ability to maintain key elements of the images while executing edits effectively.
 While Imagic~\cite{kawar2023imagic} excelled in user satisfaction but it faced challenges in background retention, occasionally produced unrealistic outputs, and required significantly more time for fine-tuning and optimization for each image-prompt pair.

 Overall, the user study reinforced the findings from our qualitative and quantitative evaluations, highlighting the effectiveness of CPAM in real image editing tasks.